daolens/policies/security.md

 DaoLens uses Discord and Metamask for login and signup.
 We follow the best practices as listed in the official Discord and Metamask developer docs [here](https://discord.com/developers/docs/topics/oauth2) and [here](https://docs.metamask.io/guide/).

+### Database

+We use Mongo DB for storing the data, and follow the best practices recommended by them.
+More on security of MongoDB [here](https://www.mongodb.com/docs/manual/security/).

 ### DDOS

 We use [HAProxy](https://www.haproxy.org/) for DDOS protection.